Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What property types resell fastest in Negros Island in 2026?

-As of early 2026, the property types that resell fastest in Negros Island are mid-priced condos with clean Condominium Certificate of Titles (CCT) located in the most convenient corridors of Bacolod and Dumaguete, because they appeal to the broadest pool of local and foreign buyers and have the simplest ownership transfer process.
+As of early 2026, the property types that resell fastest in Negros Island are mid-priced condos with clean Condominium Certificates of Title (CCT) located along Bacolod's main commercial corridors, because they appeal to the broadest buyer pool of local professionals, BPO workers, and investors, and they avoid the land-ownership complications that slow down house-and-lot transactions.

-In Negros Island, a well-priced condo in a prime Bacolod corridor can typically sell within 2 to 6 months, while properties that are overpriced, have complicated paperwork, or sit in niche locations often take 6 to 12 months or longer to find a buyer.
+For a well-priced condo in a prime Bacolod location like Mandalagan or near Lacson Street, you can realistically expect a sale timeline of about 2 to 6 months, while niche properties, overpriced listings, or units with complicated paperwork commonly take 6 to 12 months or longer to find a buyer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Negros Island.